-Tourism has been a growing force behind Iceland’s economy in the past decade, with opportunities for investors in high-end tourism, including luxury resorts and hotels.
+Tourism has been a growing force behind Iceland’s economy in the past decade, with opportunities for investors and exporters in high-end tourism, including luxury resorts and hotels.
 The number of tourists in Iceland grew by more than 400 percent between 2010 and 2018, reaching more than 2.3 million in 2018.
 Tourism in Iceland contracted in 2019, however, with visitors falling just below 2 million, which can be attributed largely to the fall of Icelandic budget airline WOW Air.
-The COVID-19 pandemic has had drastic effects on both tourism and the overall economy.
-Fewer than 500,000 tourists travelled to Iceland in 2020, with the number of tourists reaching 700,000 in 2021.
+The COVID-19 pandemic produced drastic effects on tourism, as well as on Iceland’s overall economy.
+Less than half a million tourists visited Iceland in 2020, with the number of tourists reaching 700,000 in 2021.
 Stakeholders in the industry have been generally optimistic for 2022, with hotels reporting good booking positions for the spring and summer seasons.

 The United States is Iceland’s largest trading partner by country, primarily due to the number of American tourists in Iceland.
-In 2019, 23.4 percent of Iceland’s tourists were American – by far the largest nationality visiting Iceland.
-The number of U.S. tourists travelling to Iceland decreased in 2020 due to international travel bans but picked up in 2021 with close to half of all foreign tourists visiting Iceland in the first half of the year hailing from the Untied States.
-The United States ran a trade surplus in goods with Iceland in 2019, as U.S. consumer products are popular in Iceland, but ran a trade deficit in terms of services with Iceland in 2019, mainly due to tourism and the high number of Americans that visit Iceland.
+In 2021, 33 percent of Iceland’s tourists were American – by far the largest nationality visiting Iceland.
 Until recently, U.S. investment in Iceland has mostly been centered in the aluminum sector, with Alcoa and Century Aluminum operating plants in Iceland.
 However, U.S. portfolio investments in Iceland have been steadily increasing in recent years.
 Iceland’s convenient location between the United States and Europe, its high levels of education, connectivity, and English proficiency, and a general appreciation for U.S. products make Iceland a promising market for U.S. companies.